nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

     $ git push origin master
     ```

+Note: If you created the repo on github, the default branch is named `main` and you need to create a branch named `master` to push to for github actions to work.

 ## 5. **Git ops enabled**

 Since the infrastructure state is reflected in the repository, it allows self-documenting of infrastructure and team members to submit pull requests that can be reviewed before modifying the infrastructure.

 To use gitops, make a change to the `qhub-ops.yaml` in a new branch and create pull request into master.
 When the pull request is merged, it will trigger a deployement of all of those changes to your qhub.

 Congratulations!
 You have now completed your QHub cloud deployment!

 [Github actions]: https://github.com/features/actions
 [via github]: https://docs.github.com/en/free-pro-team@latest/developers/apps/authorizing-oauth-apps